-RHA MA390 U'S PREMIUM DESIGN VS SOUNDMAGIC E10C'S BRIGHT COLOURS
+RHA MA390 UNIVERSAL'S PREMIUM DESIGN VS SOUNDMAGIC E10C'S BRIGHT COLOURS

 SoundMAGIC has come to be known as a brand that offers good quality earphones at very affordable prices.
 Thus, it has won applause from earphone enthusiasts all over.
 The E10 series from SoundMAGIC has gained immense popularity.